-5. How does the school identify children's special educational needs?
+7. How do we identify children's special educational needs?

 We aim to identify children's special educational needs (SEN) as early as possible, so that they can make the best possible progress.

 A pupil has SEN if their learning difficulty or disability means that special educational provision is needed so that they can progress.
 That is provision which is different from or additional to that normally available to pupils of the same age.
 Children may have one or more broad areas of special educational need: